Julia Louis-Dreyfus: Career

-1982–1988: Early career and Saturday Night Live
+1982–1989: Early career and Saturday Night Live

 As part of her comedic training, Louis-Dreyfus appeared in The Second City, one of the best-known improvisational theatre groups.
 It was her performance with The Practical Theatre Company at their "Golden 50th Anniversary Jubilee" that led to her being asked to join the cast of NBC's Saturday Night Live at the age of 21.

 Louis-Dreyfus subsequently became a cast member on Saturday Night Live from 1982 to 1985, the youngest female cast member in the history of the program at that time.
-During her time on SNL, she appeared alongside several actors who later rose to prominence, such as Eddie Murphy, Jim Belushi, Billy Crystal, and Martin Short.
 It was during her third and final year on SNL that she met writer Larry David during his only year on the show.
 David later co-created Seinfeld.
 Louis-Dreyfus has commented that her casting on SNL was a "Cinderella-getting-to-go-to-the-ball kind of experience"; however, she has also admitted that at times it was often quite tense, stating that she "didn't know how to navigate the waters of show business in general and specifically doing a live sketch-comedy show".